lnvglr/character-diversion/character-diversion.md

 Because of the scale of the project as well as my own skill set, I decided to build a web app instead of a native app.
 A native app needs to be specifically designed for macOS, Windows, iOS or Android etc. which you would download onto your device, while a web based app is basically a website that behaves almost like native app.

-This means that *Character Diversion* is build with HTML, CSS, and JavaScript.
+This means that *Character Diversion* is built with HTML, CSS, and JavaScript.
 More specifically, I used the open source JavaScript framework Vue.js (writing TypeScript and implemented with Nuxt.js) to build the front end application and the headless open source CMS (content management system) Strapi for the Node.js backend.
 This is to say that a lot of modern web technologies were used to make the user experience (as well as the developer experience) as smooth as possible, allow for asynchronous interaction and the ability to install *Character Diversion* as a PWA (progressive web app).

 ##### JavaScript / TypeScript

 *Character Diversion* is written in TypeScript, a strongly typed programming language that compiles to JavaScript.
 There is a lot that can be said about TypeScript—relevant to this paper is that it enables developers to define data structures called `interface` and with this the code editor (IDE) can give the developers access to those structures in the development process.
 This makes development faster and helps prevent (type related) bugs before they occur in a production site or app.
-Writing the code in TypeScript also helped me understand how discourse, opinions and smaller data object need to be structured and referenced.
+Writing the code in TypeScript also helped me understand how discourse, opinions and smaller data objects need to be structured and referenced.
 I will illustrate the structure of discourses and opinions in the same way they are defined in the code base [note].

 > [note] Some basic knowledge of JavaScript and programming paradigms may be necessary to understand this.